- Up to 100,000 Herero and 10,000 Nama peoples died in the genocide

 Germany ruled South-West Africa from 1884 to 1915, when it fell under South African rule following the war

-'On the question of whether there could be reparations or legal consequences, there are none,' she added.
-'The apology does not come with any consequences on how we deal with the history and portray it.'
+with any consequences on how we deal with the history and portray it.'

 Germany previously apologised for the genocide in 2004 but that apology was not adopted as state policy.